 To truly understand when and how sleepwalking occurs, you must understand the sleep cycle.

-There are 4 stages of sleep plus the REM (Rapid Eye Movement) stage.
-Sleepwalking occurs during stage 4 when a person is transitioning from a deep sleep to the lighter REM sleep and they get stuck halfway.
+There sleep cycle consists of 4 stages of sleep plus the REM (Rapid Eye Movement) stage.
+Sleepwalking occurs just after stage 4 when a person is transitioning from a deep sleep to the lighter REM sleep and they get stuck halfway.

 3. It is Hereditary